u8prototype/cryptocurrencetest/README.md

 It's just a prototype for understand the basic's of Crypto Currence

-Use Execute.py to see all of test's I did in sequence
+* Use Execute.py to see all of test's I did in sequence
+* Need install all lib with pip3
+* It use python 3.6

 Thanks.